Walz says he'll continue push for emergency insulin, gun control bills

-ST. PAUL — Minnesota Gov. Tim Walz said he'll continue to push for the passage of gun control legislation but won't call back lawmakers for a special legislative session until he knows there's consensus on the proposals.
+ST. PAUL, Minn. — Minnesota Gov. Tim Walz said he'll continue to push for the passage of gun control legislation but won't call back lawmakers for a special legislative session until he knows there's consensus on the proposals.

 Walz on Monday told reporters that he still hopes lawmakers will hold hearings on a pair of gun control measures and an emergency insulin plan considered but ultimately rejected during the legislative session.